 Sarah regularly publishes in both English and French.
 Her book, The 'Lit de Justice' of the Kings of France: Constitutional Ideology in Legend, Ritual, and Discourse (1983), was an innovative study of the interplay of law, pomp, and power in Renaissance and early modern France.
 It unpacked the various practices and meanings of royal gatherings devoted to basic constitutional issues.
 Sarah's Les Femmes dans l'histoire: La loi salique ("Women in History: The Salic Law"), published in 1994, investigated attempts to exclude women from rule in France.
 Some of her recent work includes essays on family formation and state building in early modern France and on the use of film in the teaching of European history.
 In 1998, her essay, "Social Sites of Political Practice in France: Lawsuits, Civil Rights, and the Separation of Powers in Domestic and State Government, 1500-1800," won the Mary Parker Follett Award from the American Political Science Association.
 Sarah's work has appeared in journals such as The American Historical Review, Annales: Histoire et Sciences Sociales, Law and History Review, and French Historical Studies.

-Sarah Hanley received her PhD from the University of Iowa in 1975, and was an active presence on the University of Iowa campus for many years, serving as the Dean of Faculty for the College of Liberal Arts between 1987 and 1990, and being one of the first members of Iowa's Women's Studies Program.
+Sarah Hanley earned a PhD from the University of Iowa in 1975, and was an active presence on the University of Iowa campus for many years, serving as the Dean of Faculty for the College of Liberal Arts between 1987 and 1990, and being one of the first members of Iowa's Women's Studies Program.
 She retired from the University of Iowa following the spring 2008 semester.